wallabag/wallabag/content/admin/backup.md

 weight: 4
 ---

-Because sometimes you may do a mistake with your wallabag and lose data or in case you need to move your wallabag to another server you want to backup your data.
-This articles describes what you need to backup.
+If you make a mistake with your wallabag and lose data, or you need to move your wallabag to another server, you'll want to backup your data.
+This article describes what you need to backup.

 ## Basic settings